-How do I implement Data as a Service (DaaS)?
+How do I implement Data Agnostic Services (DAS)?

-Data as a Service (DaaS) is a fundamentally different approach to building out business solutions.
+Data Agnostic Services (DAS) is a fundamentally different approach to building out business solutions.
 The implications created by that difference are both subtle and profound.

 By eliminating much of the cost, effort and risk of developing application components, we have fundamentally shifted the functionality/software return on investment calculation.
 We need to look at the business holistically and use IT to create sustainable competitive differentiation.